ahansenlab/AbsLoopQuant_analysis_code/README.md

 #### Alignment of Micro-C reads (microc_bwamem_with_recovery.py)

-Given paired-end reads from a Micro-C experiment in .fastq format, this script aligns the reads, recovers multiply mapped reads in user-defined regions of interest, parses the reads into pairs representing genomic contacts, and removes optical/PCR duplicates.
-The output is given in .pairs format for downstream processing.
+Given paired-end reads from a Micro-C experiment in .fastq format, this Python script aligns the reads, recovers multiply mapped reads in user-defined regions of interest, parses the reads into pairs representing genomic contacts, and removes optical/PCR duplicates.
+The output is given in .pairs format.

 Example usage:
 ```